Home with rooftop solar panels and wall-mounted battery at dusk

 Everything you need to know about the battery rebate program.

-Currently you receive 8.4 STCs per kWh of usable battery capacity, worth approximately $311 per kWh.
-For a typical 10 kWh battery, that's around $3,110 off.
-For a 13.5 kWh system, approximately $4,200.
-The maximum rebate is $15,540 (for the first 50 kWh).
+The current rebate starts at about $252 per kWh for the first 14 kWh of usable battery capacity, then reduces for larger systems.
+For a typical 10 kWh battery, that's around $2,520 off.
+For a 13.5 kWh system, approximately $3,400.
+The maximum rebate is about $6,478 for the first 50 kWh.

 Most Australian homeowners with an existing or new solar system are eligible.
 There's no income test.
 You need a battery between 5-100 kWh nominal capacity, installed by an SAA-accredited installer, using a CEC-approved battery product.

-The STC factor drops from 8.4 to 6.8 per kWh, reducing the base rebate from ~$311 to ~$252 per kWh.
-A new tiered structure also kicks in: the first 14 kWh gets 100% of the STC factor, 14-28 kWh gets 60%, and 28-50 kWh gets only 15%.
-For a 10 kWh battery, that's $590 less.
-For a 20 kWh system, over $1,780 less.
-The STC factor then continues dropping every 6 months until 2030.
+The current STC factor is 6.8 per kWh, worth about $252 per kWh before tiering.
+A tiered structure now applies: the first 14 kWh gets 100% of the STC factor, 14-28 kWh gets 60%, and 28-50 kWh gets 15%.
+For a 10 kWh battery, the current rebate is around $2,520.
+For a 20 kWh system, it's around $4,434.

 The battery needs to be installed with an existing or new rooftop solar PV system.
 If you don't have solar yet, you can install solar and a battery together and still qualify.